February 13, 2020 | Gwendolyn Short, ATR-BC, LCPAT

 I am pleased to reintroduce the presenters from AATA’s 2019 conference as authors for this blog series.
 Dr. Cheryl Doby-Copeland will share her work with families and the ramifications of historical trauma, Lindsey Vance will present her work utilizing alternative frameworks for working with Black clients to promote access to a range of health and mental health services, Dr. Angela Clack will discuss concepts from her book, and Dr. Jordan Potash will detail his cross-cultural work with Black clients.
 Each author will share three takeaways for therapists.

-This post will be updated as each article in the series is published in the next two weeks, so please check back!
+This post was updated as each article in the series was published.

 Dr. Clack, Lindsey Vance, and Dr. Potash at AATA’s 50th conference in Kansas City, MO.